 I began talking with Isabella about appointing an enduring guardian.
 Although she appeared to understand the concept that someone else might make decisions for her, she didn't know what sort of decisions, when they might make them or who she might like to appoint.

 I reported to Anne that, at this time, I didn't think that Isabella understood well enough what she would be doing by appointing an enduring guardian and what the consequences for her might be.
-I suggested to Anne that she speak to the Guardianship Tribunal about the situation.'
+I suggested to Anne that she speak to the Guardianship Division of the NSW Civil and Administrative Tribunal about the situation.'

 There are several reasons why a person may need an assessment of whether they can continue making certain personal decisions for themself.